soot-oss/soot/index.md

 * Template-driven Inter-procedural data-flow analysis, in combination with [heros](https://github.com/Sable/heros)
 * Taint analysis in combination with [FlowDroid](https://sseblog.ec-spride.de/tools/flowdroid/)

-# What extensions exist to Soot
+# What extensions exist to Soot?

 * We maintain a [list of extensions that can be used in combination with Soot](https://github.com/Sable/soot/wiki/Extensions-to-Soot).
 Feel free to add your own!